 The Student Trustee attends all meetings of the Board and serves as a fully voting member.

-The SGO Student Aides coordinate all SGO and EPC (Events Planning Council) events, and are the contact persons for all SGO, Club and Student Council business.
+The SGO Student Aides help coordinate all SGO and Student Life Events, and are the contact persons for all SGO, Club and Student Council business

 Have an interest in running a club or organization?
 Become active in one of the many clubs on campus.
 Can't find one that want to join?
 Create a new one!
 If you are interested in Starting a Club, click here for more information.